Agafia-Energie/SG0_Zephyr_BoardPackage/README.md

 Welcome to the Agafia-SG0+ board setup guide for the Zephyr framework.
 Using Zephyr, you can follow these steps to get started with embedded development on Agafia-SG0+.

+> **Disclaimer:** The setup files and instructions provided here may not be fully accurate and are subject to updates.
+Please ensure you check for the latest configurations and updates in official documentation or community sources.

 ## Installation Steps

 1. **Install CMake**